-The following summarizes the broad-based benefits in which the NEOs were eligible to participate in 2015:
+The following summarizes the broad-based benefits in which the NEOs participate:

-- Defined benefit pension plan (see page 24 for description of limitations to participation in this Plan), - Defined contribution 401(k) retirement plan, - Health insurance coverage (all employees share in the cost of such coverage), - · Disability insurance coverage.

-Group term life insurance coverage (premiums associated with coverage above \$50,000 are reported as taxable income to all eligible employees per Internal Revenue Service regulations)
+- Defined benefit pension plan (see page 24 for description of limitations to participation in this Plan), - Defined contribution 401(k) retirement plan, - Health insurance coverage (all employees share in the cost of such coverage), - Disability insurance coverage, - Group term life insurance coverage (premiums associated with coverage above \$50,000 are reported as taxable income to all eligible employees per Internal Revenue Service regulations).

 Executive Benefits and Perquisites.
-The NEOs received the following fringe benefits and perquisites in 2015:
+The NEOs received the following fringe benefits and perquisites:

 - Use of a Company-owned vehicle.
 The cost of operation and maintenance of such vehicle is borne by the Company.
-The value of any personal use of such vehicle is reported as taxable income to the executive, - Use of a Company-owned cellular telephone, generally for business purposes, - Group term life insurance coverage of 1.5x base salary (amount in excess of coverage generally available to all employees, for which premiums are reported as taxable income to the executive), - · Participation in a Supplemental Executive Retirement Plan (see below for description of limitations to participation in this Plan).
+The value of any personal use of such vehicle is reported as taxable income to the executive, - Use of a Company-owned cellular telephone, generally for business purposes, - Group term life insurance coverage of 1.5x base salary (amount in excess of coverage generally available to all employees, for which premiums are reported as taxable income to the executive and for which total policy coverage is capped at \$1,500,000), - Participation in a Supplemental Executive Retirement Plan (see below for description of limitations to participation in this Plan).